 Harvest Moon (known as 牧場物語, Bokujō Monogatari in Japan, lit.
 "Farm Story") is a series of Simulation Games based on farming developed by Marvelous Entertainment and translated by Natsume in North America and Rising Star Games in Europe.
 The original game was released for the Super Nintendo in 1997, and since then there have been over twenty Harvest Moon titles released for a variety of different consoles.
 The plot line, such as it is, is much the same for almost every game: the protagonist, a young man (or woman) just starting life on his or her own, inherits or buys a farm.
 Sadly, its previous owner was unable to keep up with chores on the farm, leaving it in a significantly dilapidated state... and now it's up to you to fix it!Gameplay is generally fairly simple.
 The player must clear his/her fields, plant crops, raise livestock like cows, sheep, and chickens, care for pets like horses and dogs, and gather materials from the countryside to help improve his/her house or sell for extra cash.
 However, the "business" aspects of play are not nearly the full scope of the game; the social aspect of the series is one of its biggest draws.In addition to making money through a variety of means, the player is generally expected to integrate himself or herself into the community.
 Players can make friends with various townsfolk, attend festivals (which range from paralleling real-life holidays like Thanksgiving or Christmas, to pseudo-religious ceremonies, purely social occasions in the community, and competitions where the player can compete himself or herself or enter his/her livestock or pets to compete), woo the local girls (or guys in later versions where you can play as a female farmer), and eventually get married and have children.There is a distinct flavor of the spiritual in the Harvest Moon games; the player can typically meet a variety of imps, sprites, spirits, fairies, and even the Harvest Goddess, most of which are friendly and will help you out if you give offerings or make an effort to befriend them.
 Though a game that revolves around doing farm chores might sound ridiculously boring, somehow they managed to make an entertaining, stylish, successful game franchise around the concept.
 Not to mention ridiculously addictive.
-Although the series has never achieved massive sales numbers, it enjoys an extremely loyal cult fanbase.More recent games have included an Unexpected Gameplay Change or two; Rune Factory: A Fantasy Harvest Moon for the DS has a fantasy setting and some RPG-style elements, such as the ability to fight monsters (and with the releases of RF 2 (DS) and Frontier (Wii), has become a full-fledged Spin-Off Series), while in Innocent Life: A Futuristic Harvest Moon for the PSP, the player character is actually a Ridiculously Human Robot.In the majority of the games, there is a certain time limit (usually between two and three years of game time) built in, at which point some event (such as the character's father visiting the farm) occurs and the player is "graded"- but it's almost always possible to continue playing indefinitely even after you've received your "grade".As with most popular series, it has a wiki.Don't confuse for the Neil Young song, although it could make one good soundtrack for the game, or the Blue Oyster Cult song which would make a decidedly less fitting soundtrack for the games.Compare and contrast with Hometown Story and River King, the former being by the creator of the franchise and the latter being Harvest Moon's sister series.
+Although the series has never achieved massive sales numbers, it enjoys an extremely loyal cult fanbase.More recent games have included an Unexpected Gameplay Change or two; Rune Factory: A Fantasy Harvest Moon for the DS has a fantasy setting and some RPG-style elements, such as the ability to fight monsters (and with the releases of RF 2 (DS) and Frontier (Wii), has become a full-fledged Spin-Off Series), while in Innocent Life: A Futuristic Harvest Moon for the PSP, the player character is actually a Ridiculously Human Robot.In the majority of the games, there is a certain time limit (usually between two and three years of game time) built in, at which point some event (such as the character's father visiting the farm) occurs and the player is "graded"- but it's almost always possible to continue playing indefinitely even after you've received your "grade".As with most popular series, it has a wiki.In early 2014, Natsume lost publishing rights for the game in the west to XSEED Games.
+However, Natsume still owns the rights to the Harvest Moon brand.
+While this move means a big improvement to the translation (and perhaps, punctuality) of the releases, whether it marks the end of the western releases bearing the Harvest Moon name, or if XSEED can buy the name off Natsume, remains to be seen, as the first title that will be released under XSEED will lack the Harvest Moon branding.Don't confuse for the Neil Young song, although it could make one good soundtrack for the game, or the Blue Oyster Cult song which would make a decidedly less fitting soundtrack for the games.Compare and contrast with Hometown Story and River King, the former being by the creator of the franchise and the latter being Harvest Moon's sister series.

 The games in the series (North American releases) include: